cboettig/ews-review/manuscript.md

 =======================================================

-The above cases show that behavior providing an early warning signal before regime shifts may only be present in certain types of ecological systems.
-An additional important consideration is whether these behaviors will be *detectable* in those domains where they are expected.
-To be usable as an EWS, system behavior must be detectable well enough in advance of a regime shift to serve in decision-making, and be reliably distinguishable from other patterns.
+The above cases show that behavior providing an early warning signal before regime shifts may only be present in certain types of ecological systems [e.g. see the conditions outlined in @Scheffer2009].
+An additional important consideration is whether these behaviors will be *detectable* in those domains where they are expected To be usable as an EWS, system behavior must be detectable well enough in advance of a regime shift to serve in decision-making, and be reliably distinguishable from other patterns.